groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/join-documents-groupdocs-merger-java/_index.md

 A: Wrap the merge calls in a `try‑catch` block and log `MergerException` for troubleshooting.

 **Q: Is GroupDocs.Merger for Java thread‑safe?**
-A: Each `Merger` instance is thread‑safe, but use a separate instance per thread for best results.
+A: Each `Merger` instance is thread‑safe, but use a separate instance per thread for best performance.

 **Q: Can I customize the output file name and location dynamically?**
 A: Absolutely.
 Build the `outputPath` string at runtime using timestamps, user IDs, or other variables.

+**Q: How do I merge multiple PDFs in a single call?**
+A: You can pass a `List<String>` of PDF paths to `join` or chain multiple `join` calls; both approaches achieve **merge multiple pdfs java**.

+**Q: Does the library preserve original document metadata?**
+A: Yes, most metadata (author, creation date, etc.) is retained unless you explicitly modify it via the API.

 ## Conclusion
 You’ve now mastered how to **merge PDF with Java** using GroupDocs.Merger, and you also saw how to **combine excel sheets java** within the same workflow.
-Experiment with different file orders, explore advanced options like page range selection, and integrate this logic into larger document‑processing pipelines.
+Experiment with different file orders, explore advanced options like page‑range selection, and integrate this logic into larger document‑processing pipelines.

 **Next Steps:** Try merging documents in a web service, or explore additional features in the official [GroupDocs documentation](https://docs.groupdocs.com/merger/java/).